frederic-perez/AmE-dictionary/data/idioms.md

 __bring to an end__
 __bristle with something__ _phr v_ :nine::m: [:sound: bristled with] (bristled, bristling) Be covered with or abundant in. _Syn_ abound, swarm, teem, crawl, overflow _The roof bristled with antennae._ _He bristled with news reporters in South Africa._ :es: estar repleto
 __broad (brush) strokes__
-__broken record__ :dart::four: A person or thing that repeats itself over and over again.
+__broken record__ :dart::five: A person or thing that repeats itself over and over again.
 Likened to vinyl records that when severely scratched (i.e., “broken”) can loop over the same recorded segment endlessly. _I feel like a broken record having to tell you this each day, but please clean your room!_
 __bromance__ _slang_ A very close friendship between two men.
 The word is a portmanteau of “bro” and “romance.” _My brother has quite a bromance with his best friend—they do everything together._
 __brood about (someone or something)__ To worry, fret, or obsess over someone or something.
 __brood over__ :two: To worry anxiously or be despondent about something or someone, especially at great length and in isolation. _I know you’re upset about failing your exam, but don’t brood over it all weekend._